 April 20th is the 20th Anniversary of the shootings at Columbine High School.
 The anniversary of any loss or traumatic event can bring back memories that stir up emotions again.
 People may experience a variety of feelings and reactions.
 Renewed feelings of fear, sadness, and anxiety are common.
 Feelings of embarrassment are common for some people because they think they should “be over it” by now.
 Some may have feelings of guilt for being a survivor.
 In some cases, new trauma-related symptoms occur, while many others will feel fine.
 Remember that you are a unique individual and your feelings and reactions are also unique.
 Whether you’re feeling troubled or whether you’re feeling that things are ok—this is normal for you!
 If you are concerned about your feelings or reactions talk to someone you trust.
-Talking to a friend, a family member, doctor or faith leader can help.
+Talking to a friend, a family member, a doctor or a faith leader can help.

 Sometimes, when something happens that reminds you of a previous threatening or emotional situation, it can trigger a trauma response.
-Trauma triggers include sounds, smells or visual things.
-The news report of another violent crime, a song you hear, a dream of someone or a flashback memory can be traumatic triggers.
+Trauma triggers include sounds, smells, or visual things.
+The news report of another violent crime, a song you hear, a dream of someone, or a flashback memory can be traumatic triggers.
 Traumatic triggers can make it seem like you’re right back there, yes, even 20 years later.

 - Feeling emotionally “numb”, withdrawn, disconnected or different from others